 As the folks at WordPress say, a theme is a basic template for your website.
 It creates a basic structure which you may then customize.
 From the super simple Saka, to more complex “page-builder” themes such as Bento, WordPress has literally thousands of themes to choose from in the WordPress Theme Repository.

-However, the hard part can be, well, choosing.
+However, the hard part can be choosing a theme.
 Many people have referred to picking and working with a WordPress theme as “theme wrangling” – getting a WordPress theme to do exactly what you want it to do.
 This requires a bit of understanding how themes work.
 The folks in CIRT can help you there.
 However, we do have some general things to consider and we’ll have some themes to recommend as well.

 First, a quick note about how WordPress works.
 The look and feel of a WordPress site is governed by its theme (the template).
 The content you write, such as the text and images you use in a blog post or a page, is completely separate.
 That’s the way it should be.
 You should not be worrying about your website design at the same time you are writing content.

 A good theme will allow this concept to make sense to you.
-A good theme will have a balance of speed (in terms of the page loading in the web browser), simplicity, good layout (which you can modify to some extent), readability (nice fonts), and a good use of color.
+A good theme will have a balance of:

 A good theme will also have the following features, which you can filter for when you’re searching for a theme on the WordPress Theme Repository: